Things To Do

 Payment Methods

-Credit and debit cards are widely accepted, and contactless payments are popular in shops and restaurants.
+Credit and debit cards (Visa, Mastercard) are widely accepted; contactless payments are common; cash in CHF is always useful, especially at markets and smaller shops.

 Best Time to Visit